Tech-at-DU/Flask-Playlister/P14-Refactor-Using-Blueprints/content.md

 The good news is, our refactored codebase will fix that problem: just as we've created a separate `app` package to handle instantiating the Flask application, **we will now make a separate module to handle running that application!**

 > [action] Outside of the `app` package, make a new file called `run.py` in the root of your project.
-> In that file, place the following (it should look very similar to the bottom of your previous `app.py`) file:
+> In that file, place the following (it should look very similar to the bottom of your previous `app.py` file):

 ```python
 # run.py